-Coworking’s popularity is exploding because it gives freelance, remote, and independent workers the opportunity to network, collaborate, and chat around the water cooler.
-It’s all about community.
-One of the best ways you can attract people to your space is to host events that provide that sense of community.
+It’s no wonder that the popularity of coworking spaces is exploding.
+They give freelance, remote, and independent workers the opportunity to network, collaborate, and chat around the proverbial water cooler.
+It’s all about creating a community that can bring together an often wide variety of members.
+If you own or manage a coworking space, one of the best ways you can attract people to your spot is to host events that provide that sense of community.

-Here are 21 event ideas for coworking spaces.
+Here are 21 creative ideas for coworking space events.

 1. Demo days

 Host a day for startups and individuals to demo what they’re working on and get feedback from the rest of the coworking community.
 For example, START Houston has participants fill out this form to schedule a demo day.

 What knowledge and skills do your members need?
 Small business accounting?
 Social media marketing?
 Public speaking?
 Coordinate with a local expert (maybe even one of your members!) to offer a series of monthly classes.